LibrariesWest/opendata/catalogue/items.md

 #### Detail

 For more details use the full details download.
+This is split out to give a file per library service.

 - Coming soon